 Address mental health concerns

 Women who have sex with women may be at a higher risk of depression and anxiety than are other women.
 This might be due to discrimination, rejection by loved ones, weak social connections, abuse or violence.
-The problem might be more severe for those who haven't told others about their sexual orientation or for those who don't have support from friends or family.
+These mental health concerns might be worse for those who haven't told others about their sexual orientation or for those who don't have support from friends or family.

-If you're concerned about your mental health, talk to your health care provider or to a mental health provider.
+If you're concerned about your mental health, talk with your healthcare professional or a mental health professional.
 If you're hesitant to seek treatment, consider talking with a trusted friend or loved one.
 Sharing your feelings could be the first step toward getting help.

 Protect against sexually transmitted infections